openbmc/openbmc/poky/documentation/profile-manual/usage.rst

    Connecting to downloads.yoctoproject.org (140.211.169.59:80)
    linux-2.6.19.2.tar.b 100% \|*******************************\| 41727k 0:00:00 ETA

-When it's done, do a Ctrl-C on the host system to stop the trace::
+When it's done, do a Ctrl-C on the target system to stop the trace::

    ^C=== sdc ===